mondoohq/docs/README.md

 ### Install Docusaurus and other dependencies

-To set up Docusaurus and its dependencies, clone this repo and, in your local branch, run this command:
+To set up Docusaurus and its dependencies, clone this repo and run this command in the local copy:

 ```bash
 yarn install